-“Information for the kosher consumer.”
-25% freelance.
 Welcomes new writers.
 Circ.
-8K.
+22.5K.
 Bimonthly.
 Pays on publication.
-Publishes ms two weeks to two months after acceptance.
+Publishes ms two months after acceptance.
 Buys first rights.
 No reprints.
-Responds within 24 hours.
-Sample copy available for $3 by mail.
-Subscription $24; $40 outside the U.S. Guidelines not available.
-Pays $125-$200 for 700-1200 words
+Responds one week.
+Sample copy available online.
+Guidelines available by email.

 “DIALOGUE is an international news magazine written by and for people who are experiencing vision loss or who are blind.
 It is published by the nonprofit organization Blindskills, Inc., based in Oregon.
 The magazine’s purpose is to encourage and facilitate independent living.
 It provides a wealth of useful information and hints to make life easier.
 Many topics are covered including finding transportation, starting a career, managing illness, traveling, participating in sports, accessing computers, and adapting the home environment.
 DIALOGUE reviews low vision aids and devices, provides tips on coping with vision loss, and interviews professionals in the field.”
 25% freelance.
 Welcomes new writers.
 Quarterly.
 Pays on publication.
 Publishes ms within six months.
 Buys first NA serial rights.
 Accepts some reprints.
 Responds one week.
 Sample copy available by email.
 Subscription $35.
 Guidelines online at http://www.blindskills.com/submit.html.